dashingsoft/pyarmor/docs/advanced.rst

 answer is yes.
 But if anyone is obfuscated by registerred version, the answer is no.

-Since v5.9.0, the package could be obfuscated with option ``--runtime-mode`` to generate the :ref:`Runtime Package` with an unique suffix, other than fixed name ``pytransform``.
+Since v5.8.7, the scripts could be obfuscated with option ``--enable-suffix`` to generate the :ref:`Runtime Package` with an unique suffix, other than fixed name ``pytransform``.
 For example::

-    pyarmor obfuscate --runtime-mode 3 foo.py
+    pyarmor obfuscate --enable-suffix foo.py

 The output would be like this::